 How to Create a Minimalist Aesthetic at Home

 There are a few key ideas that you can take away in your steps to creating a timeless minimalist aesthetic.

 First, create a soft neutral background.
 I’ve written a lot about paint!
 It’s a subject near and dear to my heart.
 White paint isn’t as easy as it sounds, right?

 Luckily, I’ve done the work for you and researched countless neutral paint colors you’re going to love!
 A hallmark of the minimalist aesthetic is a calm, neutral backdrop for calm and stress-free living.

 Declutter and Organize

-This is imperative to a minimalist lifestyle or minimalist aesthetic.
-Truthfully, it’s almost impossible to be disorganized when you’re adopting a minimalist approach.
+This is so important to a minimalist lifestyle or minimalist aesthetic.
+Truthfully, it’s almost impossible to be disorganized when you’re taking a minimalist approach.

 By eliminating the “stuff” that weighs you down, you leave space for what matters– the people within your walls.
 You don’t need furniture in every space, artwork on every wall, and drawers filled to the brim.